These instructions are for the 2.3.1 and later releases, as a top level project.

 - Edit the POM of the top level thing being released, to add the property:

-replacing the 123456 with the actual Jira internal version number
+replacing the 2.10.2SDK with the actual Jira version name for the Jira release being

 done.
 This value is used during release processing to automatically